pa2si/my-latin-event/README.md

 WHATS DONE IN VERSIONS

+v 0.1.47

+NEW BRANCH: Organizer

+- Organizer tab with all its components created
+  - When there is no organizer yet you can add a new one with form lodad in a Dialog
+  - then a list of OrganizerProfile is mapped with crud functions.
+- ProfileImageUplaod got refacured and split into two pars
+  - first is the baseImageUpload and ProfileImageUpload is the specific code
+  - OrganizerImageUpload got created as second component using the baseImageUpload
+- ServerActions for organizer have names but no logic yet.

 v 0.1.46

 - in updateProfileAction firstName, lastName and userName and now first send to clerk and then updated in the db fetching from clerk (source of truth)